Relativistic Newtonian gravitation: Newtonian time and the Equivalence principle

 It is important to notice that the \emph{differentials} defining EPIFs \emph {do not in general define coordinates, even locally}.
 In fact the differential form

 \emph {is not integrable}, unless the velocity field $v(r) $ is constant (the trivial inertial case), since

 is precisely its integrability condition.

-{\it On the contrary for the time variable the restriction to the infinitesimal interval is not essential and in fact $t=t'$ is the gravity free time measured by clocks on EPIFs, which does not suffer from the limitations produced by gravity on the space variables. } Clearly, even if the formulation of the EP only uses EPIFs, its implications crucially depend on the relation between the above differentials at different points, given by Eqs.(\ref{pseudogal}).
-In other terms, the introduction of global coordinates, in our case Newton coordinates, and the expression of the EPIF differentials in terms of them is an essential step for an effective use of the EP.
+{\it On the contrary for the time variable the restriction to the infinitesimal interval is not essential and in fact $t=t'$ is the ``gravity free'' time measured by clocks on EPIFs, which does not suffer from the limitations produced by gravity on the space variables. }

-It goes without saying that the assumption of the same free fall velocity for all objects implies that feathers and lead balls will experience the same gravitational effects: their {\it inertial and gravitational masses are equal}.
+Clearly, even if the formulation of the EP only uses EPIFs, its implications crucially depend on the relation between the above differentials at different points, given by Eqs.(\ref{pseudogal}).
+In other terms, the introduction of global coordinates and the expression of the EPIF differentials in terms of them is an essential step for an effective use of the EP.

 \